anshul98ks123/FBFetch/README.md

 1. CLIENT_SECRET (APP SECRET from facebook)

 ### Step 4
-Run following command in your terminal in directory of saved files.
+In the directory of saved files, open terminal, cd into that directory, and run following command:
 ```
 node app.js
 ```